abahe/guess_the_word/README.md

-# Guess the Work Game
+# Guess the Word Game
 Android game guessing the word for child